ymp432/DR3E-Net/README.md

 ## 4.4.
 Find agonistic drugs against DEGs associated with the specific disease and merge them with the outcome from Step 1 (Step 2)
 1) Run `find_drugs_acting_agnostic_to_DEG.ipynb`

 ## 4.5.
-Preprocess SIDER database and merge it with the outcome from Step 2 (Step 3)
+Preprocess SIDER and SAEDR databases and merge them with the outcome from Step 2 (Step 3)
 1) Run `create_SIDER_side_effect_data.ipynb`

 # 5. Loss decrease during 78 epochs